-Personnel activities at Holmen are carried out in accordance with the Group's Human Resources (HR) policy.
-They are co-ordinated by a management group for HR, which comprises the personnel managers of the business areas and is chaired by the Group's Head of Human Resources.
+The work with HR at Holmen is carried out in accordance with the Group's HR policy.
+Personnel issues are handled by a coordination group for HR, which comprises the personnel managers of the business areas and is chaired by the Group's HR Director.

 The HR priorities fall into the areas of management by objectives and leadership along with the need to improve the safety culture.

 Group management has appointed a working party consisting of the site managers of the production units.
 This team, led by Group Technology, is responsible for health and safety issues and security.
-A coordinating health and safety engineer has also been brought onto the team with the aim of boosting this area.
 The group sets goals and key indicators and continuously follows them up, providing feedback to Group management.
-All production facilities will have certified management systems in place for health and safety work in accordance with OHSAS 18001 during the first half of 2016.
+All production facilities have certified management systems in place for health and safety work in accordance with OHSAS 18001.

 Environmental activities are conducted in accordance with Holmen's environmental and energy policy which was revised in 2017.
 The Group Board, the CEO and the heads of the business areas have overall responsibility for the environmental work.
 Operational responsibility for environmental matters is held by mill managers and forest managers.

 Holmen's Director of Sustainable and Environmental Affairs monitors developments in the field, follows activities relating to the Group's targets for sustainable development and runs joint actions.